Music Therapy M.M.E. Program

 - Undergraduate grade-point average of 3.0 or higher on a 4.0 scale.

 - An appropriate baccalaureate degree to support the individual’s goals for master’s study.
 Students seeking entrance into the graduate licensure program in music education or the graduate equivalency program in music therapy should have substantial backgrounds in music regardless of undergraduate major.

 - Three (3) letters of recommendation regarding applicant's qualifications for graduate study in their selected program.

 - Submission of a video recording appropriate to degree of application.

 - Other supporting materials are required.

-Additional detailed admission requirements and information are found online in the MEMT Graduate Application Procedure document.
+Additional detailed admission requirements and information are found online.

 Graduate Admission to the School of Music